lauxjpn/DbContextOnModelCreatingSplitter/README.md

 ```

 ### Note
-A backup file of the original DbContext file is created by default.
+A backup of the original DbContext file is created by default.

 ### License
 [MIT](https://github.com/lauxjpn/DbContextOnConfiguringSplitter/blob/master/LICENSE)